KristianKurk/NotetakingApp/README.md

 **What are RNG Utilities?**

 RNG Utilities are helpful features in running a tabletop roleplaying game.
 You're given the ability to create custom data lists and then generate a select number of those values.
 For example, you could create a list of NPC (Non-Player Character) names, and then get a random one in the midst of a game.
 The RNG Utilities allow you to also generate random dice rolls, using either the specific dice or using dice notation in a textbox.

+**I can't see the full image of the map.
+What do I do?**

+You can change how far you can zoom out in the settings page of the application.
+To get there, click on the settings button (gear icon) on the top navbar of the application.
+There, you can edit the max zoom out of the application.

 MAINTAINERS